CloudWanderer-io/CloudWanderer/doc_source/writing_custom_resources/example_resource.rst

 Our identifier has three elements:

 * Target (the name we will use to refer to the identifier later)
-* Source (Where the identifier can be found, in this case ``response`` because it comes from the ``ListLayers`` response)
+* Source (where the identifier can be found, in this case ``response`` because it comes from the ``ListLayers`` response)
 * Path (the `JMESPath <https://jmespath.org/>`_ to the identifier within the ``ListLayers`` response)

 The trickiest of these is the ``Path``.
-The easiest way to figure out what it is is to take the JSON payload you retrieved earlier from ``aws lambda list-layers`` and paste it into https://jmespath.org/ and build your JMESPath there.
+The easiest way to figure out what it is is to take the JSON payload you retrieved earlier from ``aws lambda list-layers`` and paste it into `jmespath.org <https://jmespath.org/>`_ and build your JMESPath there.

 .. image:: ../images/writing_custom_resources/jmespath.png
    :width: 600

-Then we end up with something that looks like this:
+Putting those three pieces together we end up with something that looks like this:

 .. code-block:: json